finom/rebloom/README.md

 export type OmitMethods<T> = Omit<T, Exclude<FunctionPropertyNames<T>, 'use'> | 'store'>;
 ```

-The type preserves `use` method and hides `store` property.
+The type also preserves `use` method and hides `store` property.

-An alternative way to protect your methods from being used by other module is to apply similar pattern but define two classes: one for data, another for methods.
-Then use `users as UserData` to override the default type.
+An alternative way to protect your methods from being used by other module is to apply similar pattern but define two classes: one for data, another for methods and use `users as UserData` to override the default type.
 At this case you don't need `OmitMethods` type anymore.

 ```ts
 class UserData extends Use0 {